SDA-SE/mongodb-operator/README.md

 To preview the documentation locally, use `npx @techdocs/cli serve` (requires Nodejs and Docker).

 For more details, see [our documentation about publishing TechDocs to Backstage](https://sda.dev/developer-guide/development/backstage/provide-documentation-in-backstage/).

+## Contributing

+We are looking forward to contributions.
+Take a look at our [Contribution Guidelines](CONTRIBUTING.md) before submitting Pull Requests.